Anti-Corruption in Latin America

 Data privacy and data protection laws, which prohibit the misuse or disclosure of personal information, are an important consideration when starting an investigation in Latin America.
 Data privacy regimes, and the restrictiveness of each regime, vary widely between countries.
 Below is a chart showing which Latin American countries have enacted data privacy laws.

-Data privacy is a crucial consideration when organising a response team and requires skilful navigation.
-In addition, data privacy concerns can have important practical implications for the collection and review of documents.
-For example, data privacy concerns might require that these initial phases of the investigation be handled in-country, and personal information might need to be redacted from documents before they are taken out of the country.
-Data privacy is an issue that can significantly affect costs and legal fees, as well as create logistical difficulties with respect to the flow of information in order to build the facts of the case.
+Data privacy is a crucial consideration when organising a response team and requires skilful navigation, especially since it can significantly affect costs and legal fees.
+For example, data privacy concerns might require that the initial phases of an investigation be handled in-country, and personal information might need to be redacted from documents before they are taken out of the country.
 Practitioners working in the region are advised to retain or consult with both a data privacy lawyer and a vendor equipped to handle cross-border data privacy issues early on in an investigation.

 Conducting witness interviews and making witnesses available